 Unfortunately, the unit itself is quite pricey, ranging in cost from $100 to $350, depending on the model you’re going to choose.
 Additionally, a few people have reported that their products were defective, coming with a faulty wire or merely being unable to hold a signal for prolonged periods of time.
 While the amount of customers that have faced such problems is quite minuscule.

-With everything being said and done, if you have a bit of extra money to spend and are looking for a solid HDMI wireless signal extender that has a good reputation for being convenient and getting the job done, then the J-Tech Digital HDbitT Series will be the perfect fit for your needs.
+With everything being said and done, if you have a bit of extra money to spend and are looking for the best wireless HDMI extender that has a good reputation for being convenient and getting the job done, then the J-Tech Digital HDbitT Series will be the perfect fit for your needs.